Effect of noise on hearing

 The ear does not hear all sounds at the same volume and in effect amplifies the areas which are most important in speech which means we are basically tuned to hear speech over and above other noises.
 This is great as it means we can communicate even when there is a lot of background noise.

-The problem is that the ear is always amplifying the frequencies most important to speech, so when the background noise (such as industrial machinery or music) also includes these frequencies at a very high volume, the ears are still amplify the bits which are most sensitive to speech to make those parts even louder and we end up with these specific most sensitive frequencies being the first to get damaged and becoming less effective.
+The problem is that the ear is always amplifying the frequencies most important to speech, so when the background noise (such as industrial machinery or music) also includes these frequencies at a very high volume, the ears are still amplifying the bits which are most sensitive to speech to make those parts even louder and we end up with these specific most sensitive frequencies being the first to get damaged and becoming less effective.

 The effect on how we listen and life